Tax Management India. Com

 X X X X Extracts X X X X

-..... g the assessment, review would take place.
+..... the garb of reopening the assessment, review would take place.
 7. One must treat the concept of change of opinion as an in-built test to check abuse of power by the assessing officer.
 Hence, after 1-4-1989, the assessing officer has power to reopen, provided there is tangible material to come to the conclusion that there is escapement of income from assessment.
 Reasons must have a live link with the formation of the belief.
 Our view gets support from the changes made to Section 147 of the Act, as quoted hereinabove.
 Under the Direct Tax Laws (Amendment) Act, 1987, Parliament not only deleted the words reason to believe but also inserted the word opinion in Section 147 of the Act.
 However, on receipt of representations from the companies against omission of the words reason to believe , Parliament reintroduced the said expression and deleted the word opinion on the ground that it would vest arbitrary powers in the assessing officer.
 21. It remains established that tangible material or factual information can be received from various external sources and the objections raised by an Audit Party is not absolutely barred.
 In Transworld International Inc. v.
-Joint Commissioner of Income-tax 2004 SCC OnLine .....
+Joint Commissioner of Income .....

 X X X X Extracts X X X X